 - Accredited by the American Dental Association, Commission on Dental Accreditation (since 1969)

-- Accredited by the American Physical Therapy Association, Commission on Accreditation in Physical Therapy Education (since 2009)
+- Accredited by the Commission on Massage Therapy Accreditation (since 2007)

 - Accredited by the Joint Review Committee on Education in Radiologic Technology (since 2009)

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.